microsoft/fluentui-react-native/packages/components/Badge/SPEC.md

 The `Badge` component can include an `icon`.
 Out of `small` and `medium` sizes for Android, the `icon` is shown only for `medium` size.
+Android also supports a default close icon in `selected` state.
+This is controlled by `showCloseIcon` prop.
+Note - Close icon is shown even for `small` size.

 ### Image